Linda Sarsour: Political party involvement

 Sarsour is a member of the Democratic Socialists of America.
 In 2016, she ran for a position as a County Committee member with the Democratic Party of Kings County, New York.
 She placed third.
 She has spoken about her activism in the context of building a progressive movement in the United States, and has been praised by liberal politicians and activists.
 In 2012, during the presidency of Barack Obama, the White House recognized Sarsour as a Champion of Change.
 Sarsour was a surrogate for U.S. Senator Bernie Sanders during his 2016 presidential campaign.

+During the 2020 Democratic National Convention, Sarsour spoke on a virtual panel of the Muslim Delegates and Allies subcommittee, saying, "The Democratic Party is not perfect, but it is absolutely our party in this moment".
+After an edited clip of her comments was shared on conservative websites and by pro–Donald Trump social media accounts, a spokesperson for Joe Biden's 2020 presidential campaign disavowed Sarsour, saying she had no role in the campaign.

 Women's March leadership

 2017 Women's March

 Teresa Shook and Bob Bland, organizers of the 2017 Women's March, recruited Sarsour as co-chair of the event, to be held one day after Donald Trump's inauguration.
 According to Taylor Gee of Politico, Sarsour had by then become the controversial "face of the resistance" to Trump, adding "For Sarsour, Trump's election came after years of standing up for people he had maligned—not just women, but Muslims, immigrants and black Americans, too.
 Her ties with activists from around the country helped her galvanize different groups during the disorienting period following the election".
 Sarsour actively opposed the Trump administration's ban on travelers from several Muslim-majority countries and was named lead plaintiff in a legal challenge brought by the Council on American–Islamic Relations.
 In Sarsour v.
 Trump, the plaintiffs argued that the travel ban must be suspended because it existed only to keep Muslims out of the United States.

 Melissa Harris-Perry writes that Sarsour was "the most reliable target of public vitriol" of the 2017 Women's March leaders over the following year.
-Following her leadership role in the Women's March, Sarsour was targeted by violent threats on social media and personal attacks by conservative media outlets, including false reports that she supported the militant Islamic State of Iraq and the Levant and advocated imposing Islamic law in the United States.
+Following her leadership role in the Women's March, Sarsour was targeted by violent threats on social media, some from organizations with links to the Russian government, and personal attacks by conservative media outlets, including false reports that she supported the militant Islamic State of Iraq and the Levant and advocated imposing Islamic law in the United States.
 She stated that, while the march was a high point in her career, the media attacks that followed caused her to fear for her safety.
 Supporters used the Twitter hashtag #IMarchWithLinda, including Sharon Brous of the National Council of Jewish Women, who worked with Sarsour in organizing the 2017 Women's March, and U.S. Senator Bernie Sanders.
 Sarsour, along with her three co-chairs, was named as one of Time magazine's "100 Most Influential People" after the January march.